Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Preliminaries

 We formalize the notion of volume for general sets using Hausdorff measures.
 For every $r\geq 0$, we denote by $\vol_r$ the $r$-dimensional Hausdorff measure (see, e.g., \cite[Definition 2.1]{Evans2015Measure}).
 When $r$ is an integer, $\vol_r$ coincides with the $r$-dimensional Lebesgue measure over each affine space of dimension $r$.
 For any set $K\subset \R^{n+d}$ we denote by $\dim K$ its Hausdorff dimension (see, e.g., \cite[Definition 2.2]{Evans2015Measure}) which is given as

 When $K$ is a convex set, $\dim K$ coincides with the dimension of the affine hull of $K$, $\mathrm{aff}(K)$.
-So, if $K$ is a convex body and $\dim K = q$, then the usual $q$-dimensional volume of $K$ coincides $\mathcal{H}_q(K)$.
-When $K$ is a disjoint union of convex sets (as it is the case of mixed-integer convex sets), then the Hausdorff dimension of $K$ is given by the maximal Hausdorff dimension of its convex components.
+Thus, if $K$ is a convex body and $\dim K = q$, then the usual $q$-dimensional volume of $K$ coincides $\mathcal{H}_q(K)$.
+When $K$ is a disjoint union of convex sets (as is the case for mixed-integer convex sets), the Hausdorff dimension of $K$ is the maximum Hausdorff dimension of its convex components.
 In particular, if the convex body $C\subset{\R^{n+d}}$ has at least one interior point $\mathbf{x} = (z,x)$ with $z\in\Z^n$, then $\dim S = d$.
-Thus, in this case, one has that the measure $\mu(\cdot)$ defined in \Cref{eq:MixedInteger-Volume} coincides with the normalization of $\mathcal{H}^d$, that is,
+Thus, in this case, the measure $\mu(\cdot)$ defined in \Cref{eq:MixedInteger-Volume} coincides with the normalization of $\mathcal{H}_d$, that is,